 Within these four areas, there is a whole host of sub-disciplines.
-As you can see in the following graphic, user experience design is so much more than just a case of sketching and wireframing.
+As you can see in the following graphic, web design and user experience design is so much more than just a case of sketching and wireframing.
 It’s a multidisciplinary field, drawing upon elements of cognitive science and psychology, computer science, communication design, usability engineering and more.

 IA is directly linked to the user flow — the steps through which a user passes when interacting with your website or application.
 User flows add specific details to the customer journey paths and user stories that the product team has created.
 Obviously, the focus is on easy and intuitive navigation.